raandree/Microsoft365DscWorkshop/export/ExportToYaml.md

 dir Cert:\LocalMachine\My\ | Where-Object Subject -eq 'CN=M365DSC Export'
 ```

-### Run the Export
+### 1.3.2.
+Run the Export

 The export is started with the command `.\build.ps1 -Tasks export`.
 The task `export` does these things:

 - It reads the file [ExportConfiguration.yml](./ExportConfiguration.yml) to identity the DSC resources that should be part of the export.
 - It exports the configuration of the Azure tenant by running the command `Export-M365DSCConfiguration`. `Export-M365DSCConfiguration` creates a PowerShell `.ps1` file containing the DSC configuration.
 - The DSC configuration will be compiled into a `.mof` file, which is much easier to parse.

+### 1.3.3.
+Run the Convert Export

-- Thanks to the great [Kingsland.MofParser](https://github.com/KingslandConsulting/Kingsland.MofParser), the `.mof` file can be converted into objects that can be converted into any desired data format like Json or Yaml.
+When running `.\build.ps1 -Tasks exportconvert`, the `.mof` files are converted to objects.
+This is done using the great [Kingsland.MofParser](https://github.com/KingslandConsulting/Kingsland.MofParser).
+Then the objects can be easily converted into Yaml or another format and stored on disk.

+> Note: You can run both tasks sequentially: `.\build.ps1 -Tasks export, exportconvert`.

-### Examining the Export
+### 1.3.4.
+Examining the Export

 After the export job is finished, you should have these files in the folder `.\output\Export`: